Autosomal dominant GTP cyclohydrolase I deficiency

 Autosomal dominant GTP cyclohydrolase I deficiency (AD-GTPCHD) is a disease caused by dysfunction of GTP cyclohydrolase I, an enzyme that plays an important role in the synthesis of tetrahydrobiopterin, and, as a consequence, of dopamine.
 This condition is one of the six known causes of tetrahydrobiopterin deficiency and is the most frequently-reported cause of dopa-responsive dystonia.

-Symptoms
+Symptoms and signs

 In more than half the cases, the clinical picture is dominated by postural or action-induced dystonia of one or both lower limbs manifesting as gait difficulties.
 Dystonia gradually worsens during the day and becomes less pronounced after a period of rest.
 The fluctuating pattern is highly typical of this disease, especially in the first 30 years, after which this diurnal variation becomes less prominent.

 The typical age at onset is during the first decade of life, although an onset in the second decade of life is also common, and in rare cases the disease may present itself in the first 12–18 months of life.

+Cause

+Autosomal dominant GTP cyclohydrolase I deficiency is caused by mutations in the GCH1 gene that encodes for the enzyme GTP Cyclohydrolase I.